Estella (Great Expectations)

-Estella Havisham (married name Estella Drummle) is a significant character in the Charles Dickens novel Great Expectations.
+Estella Havisham (married name Estella Drummle) is a significant character in Charles Dickens' 1861 novel Great Expectations.

 Like the protagonist, Pip, Estella is introduced as an orphan, but where Pip was raised by his sister and her husband to become a blacksmith, Estella was adopted and raised by the wealthy and eccentric Miss Havisham to become a lady.

 Inspiration

 Estella is widely believed to have been partially based on Ellen Lawless Ternan, a young actress who was Dickens' mistress from 1857 onwards.
 "Ess-te-la" is created by rearranging parts of Ternan's name.

 Character history

 Estella and Pip's pre-adult life

 Pip and Estella meet when he is brought to Miss Havisham's ill-kept mansion, Satis House, ostensibly to satisfy Miss Havisham's "weird fetish" to be entertained by watching Pip and Estella play together.
-It is later revealed that she desires to have his heart broken by Estella.
+It is later revealed that Miss Havisham desires to have Pip's heart broken by Estella.